Masontysom/sirtibot/README.md

 py manage.py runserver
 ```

-it will take some time for nltk to download and pwd so be patient.
+It will take some time for nltk to download and pwd so be patient.

-if want virtual Environment :
+(Optional)if want virtual Environment :
   ```
   py -m venv venv
   ```